16 Mar Party Planning Tips to Keep Your Home Clean This St. Patrick’s Day(Last Updated On: July 31, 2018)

 - Get Your Plumbing in Order

-While sanitization is the key to keeping nasty colds out of your home, you may also want to consider having your plumbing cleaned.
+While sanitization remains key to keeping nasty colds out of your home, consider having your plumbing cleaned.
 While all of those guests using the bathroom and with all of that heavy food going into your garbage disposal, your plumbing could end up suffering from clogs.
 If this happens, and you’ve exhausted your plumbing knowledge in an effort to clear the clog, call a professional to help.

 - Take Care of Trash

 Whether garbage day is tomorrow or in a few days, take your garbage out.
 You’ve just cooked and served a big St. Patrick’s Day meal that probably included corned beef, cabbage, and potatoes.
 These are not foods you want to have composting in your trash can.

 Tie up your bag and put them in trash can outside.
 Use lids.
 There are animals that would love to get their claws on your leftovers.
 Don’t let that happen or you’ll have even more of a mess to clean than after your family left.